-An ultimate gardener’s favourite – tabebuia – blooms in the local landscapes.
+An ultimate gardener’s favorite – Tabebuia – blooms in the local landscapes.
 People passing by these trees generally get confused as to which kind of tree it is.
-Pink or yellow, they are the tabebuia trees in South Florida.
-But what is a tabebuia tree you ask?
+Pink or yellow, they are the trumpet trees in South Florida.
+But what are the characteristics of this tree you ask?

-Moving to important aspects of tree care, here we have two things – shaping the deadwood and old stems.
-In warmer climates such as in Brazil, establishing Tabebuia trees (Ipe wood) as timber produces an essential commercial product.
-Instead of giving chemical treatments to the deck woods, the plant-Tabebuia- is used as it has properties that are disease and pest resistant, useful to carry over to the timber.
+Moving forward into important aspects of tree care, here we have two things – shaping the deadwood and old stems.
+In warmer climates such as in Brazil, establishing Handroanthus trees (Ipe wood) as timber produces an essential commercial product.
+Instead of giving chemical treatments to the deck woods, the plant-Handroanthus- is used as it has properties that are disease and pest resistant, and useful to carry over to the timber.

-All-in-all, the Tabebuia trees are attractive in appearance and adjust well to almost any growing conditions.
+All-in-all, the trumpet trees are attractive and adjust well to almost any growing conditions.

 Although the Trumpet trees in south Florida are not always easy to find, having them in your landscape is worth the effort.
 Saving you from the hassle, we have several options with us for you to choose from.
 Choose your favorite:

 Bahamensis (white tab)

 - Heterophylla (Pink Trumpet)